 In this section, you are required to provide information on various aspects of your project proposal, noting that the main description of your research design and planned outputs will be uploaded as a separate document (see below).

 This section requires you to upload documents to support your application.
-Documents should be uploaded as .pdf, except the budget template, which should be uploaded as an Excel spreadsheet.
+Documents should be uploaded as Word files.
 All documents should be in standard ‘Arial’ or ‘Times New Roman’ fonts and size 11 or higher.

 Project summary (max.
 150 words): Please provide a short summary of your project and its key outputs.
 This should be written in plain English.
 We may also use the project summary text in communications about the programme should your application be successful.